ploomber/sklearn-evaluation/doc/source/user_guide/grid_search.rst

 hypeparameter dictionary and the number of folds for cross-validation.

-After fitting the models (note that we call fit on the GridSearchCV instead of the estimator itself) we can get the results using the grid_scores_ attribute.
+After fitting the models (note that we call fit on the GridSearchCV instead of the estimator itself) we can get the results using the :attr:`sklearn.grid_search.GridSearchCV.grid_scores_` attribute.

 .. ipython:: python